fruxc/PharMedic/README.md

 npm start
 ```

 ### Great!
-Hassle Free Way of Running a Angular Application with firebase.
+Hassle Free Way of Running an Angular Application with firebase.

 ### Some UI Screenshot